mbert/kubeadm2ha/README.md

     kubectl -n kube-system describe secret $(kubectl -n kube-system get secret | grep admin-user | awk '{print $1}')
     ```

-3. Use the _local-access.yaml_ playbook to generate a configuration file.
+3. Use the _playbook-03-local-access.yaml_ playbook to generate a configuration file.
 That file can be copied to _~/.kube/config_ for local `kubectl` access.
 It can also be uploaded as _kubeconfig_ file in the dashboard's login dialogue.

 ## Setting up the EFK stack for centralised logging